-Michael Feder, Ph.D., is the Director of the SEA Change Institute and the AAAS-Lemelson Invention Ambassadors Program.
+Michael Feder, Ph.D., is the Director of the SEA Change Institute, the AAAS Committee on Opportunities in Science, and the Marion Milligan Mason Award.
 Dr. Feder brings over a 15 years of experience in STEM education policy, research, and practice to STEM Education programming at AAAS.

 Michael's previous experience includes managing Battelle’s STEMx network – a consortium of 21 statewide STEM education organizations.
 Dr. Feder provided strategic opportunities for the network to address grand challenges in STEM though shared solutions and collaborative initiatives.
 During his tenure with STEMx he grew the network by 25 percent, developed the organizations first strategic plan, and created innovative services to expand the capacity of its members.